Essential Oil Haven

 • Understanding essential oil diffusers

-Essential oils are not the same as perfume or fragrance oils.
+Essential oils are not the same as perfume or fragrance oils, which are also called aromatic oils or aroma oils.
 Perfume oils are artificially created in a chemist’s lab, while essential oils are a product of nature.

 Fragrances are made to mimic an otherwise natural smell (such as “spring rain” fragrances).
 Of course, the synthetically created fragrance products do not offer the therapeutic benefits that the actual essential oils offer.
 Only pure essential oils should be used for aromatherapy purposes.